Killing of Ahmad Erekat

-Ahmad Mustafa Erekat (أحمد مصطفى عريقات, ʿRēqāt) was a 26-year-old Palestinian man who was shot and killed by Israeli police after his vehicle rammed into one of the barriers at a military checkpoint near Abu Dis, a village in the West Bank, on 23 June 2020.
-In the CCTV footage that was released after the incident, Erekat is seen slowly driving up to the checkpoint and then turning his vehicle and crashing it into a group of officers standing near the kiosk; a female police officer is struck head-on and falls against an adjacent van.
-He subsequently exits the vehicle and walks backwards away from the checkpoint with his hands in the air, after which he is shot several times by the other officers.
-Erekat was a nephew of Palestinian politician Saeb Erekat and a cousin of Palestinian-American attorney Noura Erekat and Palestinian-American YouTuber FouseyTube.
+Ahmad Mustafa Musa Erekat (أحمد مصطفى موسى عريقات, ʿRēqāt; 13 October 1993 – 23 June 2020) was a 26-year-old Palestinian man who was shot and killed by Israeli police after his vehicle rammed into one of the barriers at a military checkpoint near Abu Dis, a village in the West Bank, on 23 June 2020.
+Erekat was a nephew of Palestinian politician Saeb Erekat and a cousin of Palestinian-American attorney Noura Erakat and Palestinian-American YouTuber FouseyTube.

+Background

+In the years leading up to the incident, the region had seen a series of shootings, stabbings, and car-ramming attacks against Israeli soldiers and civilians, while human rights groups had accused Israeli forces of repeatedly utilizing excessive force and opening fire on motorists who had simply lost control of their vehicles.

+Prior to his death, Erekat had released a video denying rumors that he collaborated with Israeli security forces.
+While some Hebrew media outlets reported the video was recorded shortly before the incident to imply it was a pre-attack testimonial, Erekat's family stated the clip was months old and refuted that characterization.

+Incident

+On the evening of 23 June 2020, Ahmad Erekat's family was scheduled to hold a wedding party for his sister.
+While running errands, Erekat last left his house at around 3:30 p.m.
+At around 4 p.m., Erekat's father Mustafa learned from his niece that his son had been involved in a car accident at an Israeli checkpoint, and headed to the location.
+He was denied a request to approach his son, was interrogated as to why Ahmad was going to Bethlehem, and was reportedly threatened with the demolition of his house had his son harmed an Israeli military officer.

+CCTV footage released after the incident shows Erekat slowly driving up to the checkpoint and then turning his vehicle and crashing it into a group of officers standing near the kiosk; a female police officer is struck head-on and falls against an adjacent van.
+He then exits the car and walks backwards with his arms raised as he is shot several times.

 The police officers justified their actions as constituting self-defense, saying that Erekat deliberately rammed his car into them.
 A later statement from Israeli sources said that evidence "provided a foundation for the [conclusion] that a deliberate car attack was carried out.
-In addition, findings in Erekat’s mobile phone reinforced the conclusion that a deliberate attack took place" and that "Erekat emerged [from the vehicle], [moving] quickly toward Border Police fighters while waving his hands in a manner taken as threatening"; however, according to Sky News and Forensic Architecture, footage shows him walking backwards with his hands up.
+In addition, findings in Erekat's mobile phone reinforced the conclusion that a deliberate attack took place" and that "Erekat emerged [from the vehicle], [moving] quickly toward Border Police fighters while waving his hands in a manner taken as threatening"; however, footage shows him walking backwards with his hands up.